 - Add the milk to the squash and stir together.

 - Add kosher salt and black pepper to the sauce to taste.

 - Add cooked pasta to the sauce and stir to coat.
 Serve immediately, with parmesan cheese and fresh cracked pepper if desired.

-- Make it Vegan: substitute the butter for olive oil and skip the “browning” step.
+- Make it Vegan: Substitute the butter with olive oil and skip the “browning” step, or use a vegan butter substitute.
 Substitute the milk for coconut milk, and be sure to use veggie stock or water in place of chicken stock.

 - Time Saving Tip: you can usually buy already prepared (peeled and diced) butternut squash at the store, or you can use frozen.